montazze/swift/README.md

 * when passed as an argument, doesn't make a copy(just passing a pointer to same instance)

 #### Which to use?
-* Usually choose class over struct. struct tends to be more for fundamental types.
+* Usually choose class over struct. struct tends to be more for fundamental types

 ----
 ### Function